-While the FDA has not yet reviewed the ability of VESTEX® to reduce COVID-19, preliminary research has documented results equal to or better than the reduction of MRSA.
-This research is being assessed analytically and VESTEX® does intend to seek FDA clearance for specific claims relating to retention of Coronaviruses on VESTEX® fabrics.Watch Video: Effectiveness of VESTEX® Microbial Protection
+While the FDA has not yet reviewed the ability of products protected by VESTEX® to reduce COVID-19, preliminary research has documented results equal to or better than the reduction of MRSA.
+This research is being assessed analytically and VESTEX® does intend to seek FDA clearance for specific claims relating to retention of Coronaviruses on VESTEX®-protected fabrics.Watch Video: Effectiveness of VESTEX® Microbial Protection

 1 CDC Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008.
 William A. Rutala, Ph.D., M.P.H.1,2, David J. Weber, M.D., M.P.H.1,2, and the Healthcare Infection Control Practices Advisory Committee (HICPAC)